sibi361/TOP_todo-list/README.md

     -   [ ] Tag
 -   [ ] Persistent storage in browser's `localStorage`
 -   [ ] Import and Export tasks to JSON
+-   [ ] Set tasks to repeat
+-   [ ] Check for existing project with same name